eirbot/eirbot-2024-1A/docs/low_level_behaviour.md

 ### Interrupting an ILI on outside signal reception

-The electronic card can receive an external stop signal (e.g. an emergency stop from an external device).
+The electronic board can receive an external stop signal (e.g. an emergency stop from an external device).
 Assuming the information is stocked in an inbox which can be processed in the thread of the `loop` function, then we can add an outside signal processing task in the loop.
 ```
 function loop()
 begin